OxygenCobalt/Auxio/info/FAQ.md

 defined ReplayGain standard for those.
 - Auxio doesn't recognize your ReplayGain tags.
 This is usually because of a non-standard tag like ID3v2's `RVAD` or an unrecognized name.
+- Your tags use a ReplayGain value higher than 0.
+Due to technical limitations, Auxio does not support this right now.
+I do plan to add it eventually.

 #### What is dynamic ReplayGain?

-Dynamic ReplayGain is a quirk based off the FooBar2000 plugin that dynamically switches from track gain to album gain depending on if the current playback is from an album or not.
+Dynamic ReplayGain is a quirk setting based off the FooBar2000 plugin that dynamically switches from track gain to album gain depending on if the current playback is from an album or not.

 #### Why are accents lighter/less saturated in dark mode?